 · Kumu Introductions at 9:00 AM - Meet this years Kumu Hula & Workshop Instructors and join us as we begin the day with oli and pule.

-· LUNCH ON YOUR OWN - ʻOno lunch plates are available for pre-order.
+· LUNCH ON YOUR OWN - ʻOno lunch bentos are available for pre-order.
 Lunches will be ready for pick-up after the morning workshop block.

-· Hula classes require knowledge of all basic hula steps
+· Hula workshop participants must have previous formal hula training and knowledge of basic hula steps

-· Hula class participants must bring hula practice attire (e.g. pāʻū or pāreu for women, shorts for men) and ALL hula implements
+· Hula workshops participants must be dressed in appropriate hula practice attire (e.g. pāʻū or pāreu for women, shorts for men)

-· Advanced classes are fast paced, registrants must be able to keep up with minimal direction
+· Hula workshop participants registering for advanced classes must be able to keep up with minimal direction

 · If a kumu hula determines you are not in the appropriate class level, you may be asked to make an alternate selection at that time